ipfs-inactive/RFC/README.md

 In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
-Exactly what counts as a "very minor change" is up to the working group to decide; check [working group specific guidelines] for more details.
+Exactly what counts as a "very minor change" is up to the working group to decide.

+_If_ you make changes to an RFC after it's been accepted, add a note in the header of the RFC with a very short summary of the change and links to any relevant discussions.
+This way the change is very explicit and hard to miss.

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs